sequana/sequana/doc/index.rst

     </div>

-:Python version: Python 3.6, 3.7.3 (en below) although most modules are Python2.7 compatible.
+:Python version: Python 3.6, 3.7.3; most modules are Python2.7 compatible.
 :Source: See  `http://github.com/sequana/sequana <https://github.com/sequana/sequana/>`_.
 :Issues: Please fill a report on `github <https://github.com/sequana/sequana/issues>`_
 :How to cite: For Sequana in general including the pipelines, please use